textcreationpartnership/A03771/README.md

 #####Front#####

-Examen de ingenios.
-THE EXAMINATION of mens Wits.
-In whicch, by discouering the varietie of natures
 1. TO THE RIGHT WORSHIPFVL SIR FRANCIS GODOLPHIN KNIGHT, ONE OF THE DEPVTIE LIEVTENANTS OF CORNWAILE.

 1. TO THE MAIESTIE of Don Philip, our Soueraigne.